IRC flood

-Flooding or scrolling on an IRC network is a method of disconnecting users from an IRC server (a form of Denial of Service), exhausting bandwidth which causes network latency ('lag'), or just disrupting users.
+Internet Relay Chat Flooding/Scrolling on an IRC network is a method of disconnecting users from an IRC server (a form of Denial of Service), exhausting bandwidth which causes network latency ('lag'), or just disrupting users.
 Floods can either be done by scripts (written for a given client) or by external programs.

 History

 The history of Internet Relay Chat flooding started as a method of taking over an IRC channel from the original founders of the channel.

 The first attacks generally used a modified IRC client or an application to flood a channel or a user.

 Later they started to be based on bots and scripts.

 This later moved on to starting IRC-based botnets which were capable of DDoS and IRC floods.

 Types of floods

 Connect flood

 Connecting and disconnecting from a channel as fast as possible, therefore spamming the channel with dis/connect messages also called q/j flooding.

 CTCP flood

 Since CTCP is implemented in almost every client, most users respond to CTCP requests.
 By sending too many requests, after a couple of answers they get disconnected from the IRC server.
 The most widely used type is CTCP PING, although some clients also implement other CTCP replies.